 How Do You Balance Lawn Mower Blades With Star Holes?

 To balance a lawn mower with star holes in it, you can use a blade hole adapter.
 This is specifically made for mower blades that have no circular holes.
 You can use it to mount your mower blades on a lawn mower blade balancer.

 What’s best about it is that it can fit with different brands of blade balancers.
 Just make sure that you have the right dimension of your blade.

 Frequently Asked Questions

-As you know, your lawn mower blades spin thousands of rotations per minute.
-To be specific, it ranges from 2,700 rpm to 3,000 rpm.
-So, imagine if that rotation happens and you have an unbalanced blade – what will happen?
+It is important to make your lawn mower blades balanced for safety, because your lawn mower blades spin thousands of rotations per minute, ranging from 2,700 rpm to 3,000 rpm.
+So if that rotation happens and you have an unbalanced blade, this might cause accidents.